multiversx/mx-dapp-template-sc-interactor/README.md

-# @multiversx/template-dapp

-The **MultiversX dApp Template**, built using [React.js](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
+The **MultiversX dApp Template SC Interactor**, built using [React.js](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
-It's a basic implementation of [@multiversx/sdk-dapp](https://www.npmjs.com/package/@multiversx/sdk-dapp), providing the basics for MultiversX authentication and TX signing.
+It's a basic implementation of [@multiversx/sdk-dapp](https://www.npmjs.com/package/@multiversx/sdk-dapp), providing the basics for MultiversX authentication and TX signing for any smart contract based on an ABI and a contract address at your choice.

-See [Dapp template](https://template-dapp.multiversx.com/) for live demo.

 ## Requirements